jmw-phys/iNORG/README.md

     realized: Different impurity orbitals can now use different numbers of bath sites during NORG process.

 Version: v1.9.14.p3 @ 2024.12.16
     realized: Implemented orthogonalization of all orbitals during Green's function calculation.

+Version: v1.9.15.p3 @ 2025.03.26
+    realized: Improved Lanczos stability and added the functionality to specify the number of degeneracies.